Mariners lose third straight to Salvador Perez and the Royals to open crucial homestand

 The ball bounced over the wall instead of back on the field.
 The way Perez is going these days, of course it did, giving the Royals a three-run lead.

-The Mariners, now 5.5 games behind Boston for the second wild-card spot, had plenty of chances too.
+The Mariners, now 5 1/2 games behind Boston for the second wild-card spot, had plenty of chances, too.
 But they left 10 runners on base in the first five innings and 13 in the game.

 “The story for this one, unfortunately, is not (having) timely hitting with runners in scoring position, something we have been very good at throughout the season,” Servais said.
 “We had a ton of traffic, we had a lot of hits and a lot of good at-bats.
-Those rallies sometimes came together with two outs and you need that big hit or that big double to get you some space and get offense going and it just didn’t happen today.
+Those rallies sometimes came together with two outs and you need that big hit or that big double to get you some space and get offense going, and it just didn’t happen today.

 The pressure was on Anderson to go deep into the game after the Mariners used eight relief pitchers in Friday’s 12-inning loss, and he certainly accomplished that by pitching into the eighth inning.